 Summer Road Show at Discovery Park of America in Union City.
 The focus is on West Tennessee and the Mississippi River.
 In addition to Bill Carey and Scott Williams of Discovery Park of America, we heard from author/historian Jerry Potter.

 July 27 (Tuesday)

 Summer Road Show at the Cotton Museum at the Memphis Cotton Exchange.
 The focus is on Memphis’ Early Industries and the Civil Rights Movement.
-Presenters before lunch include Bill Carey on Nathan Bedford Forrest and the Memphis slave trade, Willy Bearden on the cotton trade and its impact on Memphis’ culture; then a guided tour of the museum.
+Presenters before lunch include Bill Carey on Nathan Bedford Forrest and the Memphis slave trade; Willy Bearden on the cotton trade and its impact on Memphis’ culture; then a guided tour of the museum.